Send customisable emails to your users for different WordPress notifications.

 If you want to use the 'Comment Reply' transactional email, you need to ensure that comments are only set-up to be 2-levels deep.
 You can do this by going to Settings > Discussion and changing the option 'Enable threaded (nested) comments 'X' levels deep' to '2'.
 Please also ensure this option is ticked.

 Many hosts place a limit on the number of emails that can be sent out within an hour so this may also cause some delay in emails arriving.
-Please check with your host to find out what this limit is.
+MailPoet has a fairly extensive list of hosts and their corresponding email rate limits that's worth checkout here.
+Alternatively, please check with your host directly to find out what your limit is.

 It's possible you're inserting a shortcode into a notification that cannot use it.
-For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database.
+For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database by default.
 It's also worth checking the spelling and underscores in any shortcodes as well as if they are wrapped in square brackets

 Check that you've saved your notification first, then try again.
 It may take a second for the email to come through.
 Please also check your email SPAM filter.